Liebherr D926 engines are a true classic for many mechanics and construction machine operators.

 Advantages of the Liebherr D926 engine

-- Simple but solid construction – especially in versions with mechanical fuel injection.
+- Simple but robust design – especially in versions with mechanical fuel injection.

-- Robust oil pumps – mounted at the front, usually trouble-free throughout the entire service life.
+- Bulletproof oil pumps – mounted at the front, usually trouble-free throughout the entire service life.

-- Variety of versions and power – from light applications to heavy-duty crane machines.
+- Diversity of versions and power – from light applications to heavy-duty crane machines.

 - Ease of servicing – availability of parts and the possibility of complete regeneration.